 Best practices for affiliate marketing success (top affiliate marketing strategies)

 How do you overcome these affiliate challenges?
 Don’t worry – we’re here to help.
-Follow these 16 affiliate marketing best practices (affiliate marketing strategies), and you’ll set your business up for affiliate marketing success.
+Follow these 16 affiliate marketing best practices (affiliate program best practices), and you’ll set your business up for affiliate marketing success.

 1. Set measurable campaign goals